Monday, November 23, 2015

 We left and Yvonne, over a calming gelato, counted her money, which seemed to all be back in her purse.

-Then it was off to another cafe which overlooked yet another rice-field which was alternately filled with cavorting chickens and dogs, although the dogs never went after the chickens as we (well, I) hoped.
+the dogs never went after the chickens as we (well, I) hoped.
 On the way out the help came hollering down the stairs waving my hat, which I had tried to leave behind.
 We immediately headed off in the wrong direction, which I quickly realized when I spotted an enormous liquor store that I had never seen before.
 I fought back the urge to spend a lot of money there^^ and we walked back to the cafe across from our hotel.
 There, I realized I didn't have my reading glasses.
 A short moment of panic, and then I asked Yvonne to order mea daquiri because, well, why not? and ran back to the first cafe to see if I had left my glasses there.
 No luck, and on the way back I stopped in a drug-store where they did not have reading glasses, and could not produce the name of a single store that they thought might have reading glasses.
 Ooops.

 Got back to the cafe where Yvonne was sitting, received a daquiri that tasted exactly like the margarita I had got the night before, and noticed that my glasses were sitting on the table.
 Yvonne shrugged, "They were in my purse."
 And watched with interest as I drank my margarita.
 It was happy hour, so I finished it and ordered again, this time making sure the waiter knew I wanted a daquiri, and, when my margarita came, I drank it anyway.
 Then, off to an overpriced dinner of Nasi Goreng and the Indonesian version of beef-stew, and back to the hotel, as usual.